gengwg/k8s/README.md

 Per-deployment settings override the global namespace settings.

 Requests are what the container is guaranteed to get.
 If a container requests a resource, Kubernetes will only schedule it on a node that can give it that resource.
 Limits, on the other hand, make sure a container never goes above a certain value.

+In the case where the total capacity of the cluster is less than the sum of the quotas of the namespaces, there may be contention for resources.
+This is handled on a first-come-first-served basis.

+Neither contention nor changes to quota will affect already created resources.

+When a scope is added to the quota, it limits the number of resources it supports to those that pertain to the scope.
+Resources specified on the quota outside of the allowed set results in a validation error.

 ### CRD